phoenixlai833/Joey-Phoenix/docs/step-3.md

 Just like in Task 1 when you installed *Express.js* and *EJS*, wait until the installation has completed.
 If the installation was successful, the prompt `*found 0 vulnerabilities*` will be printed on the terminal.

 💭 NOTE: You can confirm the installation of *nodemon* in the *package.json* file. `nodemon` should be listed under a heading called `devDependencies`.

 ### Step 3: Open the *package.json* file.
 Under `scripts`, change the `dev` value to `nodemon server.js`
 ❗ WARNING: Do not change anything else in the *package.json* file.

 💭 NOTE: Remember to save the file after making changes.

 ### Step 4: Run the command `npm run dev` in the terminal to start the server
 💭 NOTE: Once you have run the command `npm run dev`, the server will automatically refresh with each save, which means that you do not need to run the command while the server is active.
 To end the server session, press **[CTRL]** and **[C]** simultaneously while in the terminal.

+Test that *nodemon* works by saving the file.
+You should see messages in the terminal of the server restarting.

 ### Step 5: Reload the localhost:3000 page on your browser to check your changes
 You should be able to see the new HTML text you entered in the *index.ejs* file from Task 2.